Louise Martin: psychotherapist (BACP reg)

 Training, qualifications & experience

-- I have qualified with a Postgraduate Diploma in Biodynamic Craniosacral Therapy from the Craniosacral Therapy and Educational Trust, Islington, London
+- I have qualified with a Postgraduate Diploma in Biodynamic Craniosacral Therapy from the Craniosacral Therapy and Educational Trust

-- Trauma Constellations, based on the work of Professor Franz Ruppert with Vivian Broughton, London.
+- I have done a year's further training in Identity-Oriented Psychotrauma Therapy, based on the work of Professor Franz Ruppert.
 Trauma constellation theory is based on a specific understanding of trauma and psychological splitting as a means of surviving traumatic experiences.

 - Registered with British Association for Counselling and Psychotherapy (BACP)

-I am a fully qualified and registered psychotherapeutic counsellor.
-I have worked in private practice for eight years, and am based in Cambridge (CB1).
+I am a fully qualified and registered psychotherapist.
+I have worked in private practice for ten years, and am based in Cambridge (CB1).
 I work with clients both long-term and short term, meeting once and twice weekly.
 I have worked with adults of all ages and backgrounds.

-I have worked in a number of settings apart from private practice, including the NHS, Cambridge University Counselling Service, Mind and Whipps Cross University Hospital Bereavement Counselling Service.
+I have worked in a number of settings apart from private practice, including the City and Hackney Specialist Psychotherapy Services (East London NHS Trust), Cambridge University Counselling Service, Mind and Whipps Cross University Hospital Bereavement Counselling Service.

 Areas of counselling I deal with